What are the main market drivers for gold in 2023? Why is investing in gold still a crucial asset for investors?

 Investors’ interest in gold remains high

-The gold price closed last year with a solid rebound.
-Its performance in the last three months of 2022 was extremely positive (and silver did even better), thus investors’ interest in gold remains considerable.
+The gold price enjoyed a solid rebound in the last three months of 2022.
+Silver did even better.
+Investors’ interest in gold remains strong as a result.

 Inflation slowing down

 There are increasing signals that inflation is globally slowing down.
 In the US the official inflation data declined from 9.1% to 7.1% in recent months.
 Europe is slightly behind on this trend, but it should follow soon.